beingmeta/kno/README.md

   query to bundle together data references to both reduce the number of round trips and allow remote data sources to optimize retrieval.

-## Native modules

-FramerD provides loadable native (C-language) modules for:

-* cryptographic functions, including public and private key functions;

-* image manipulation (using the ImageMagick library), including transforms, compression, and conversion;

-* access to MongoDB, MYSQL, SQLITE, and ODBC databases, including dynamic type conversion;

-* QR code generation, EXIF image metadata extraction, HTML `tidy`ing, Markdown rendering, text hyphenation, ZIP file manipulation, and others.

-## "Source" modules
+## Source modules

-FramerD comes bundled with modules written in it's native scripting language (a variant of Scheme) to provide additional functions:
+KNO comes bundled with modules written in it's native scripting language (a variant of Scheme) to provide additional functions:

 * access to many AWS (Amazon Web Services) APIs, including S3, SQS, SES, EC2 and others;
 * libraries for DOM manipulation and processing, based on the representations generated by FramerD's native XML/HTML parser;

-* a profiling library using FramerD's built-in primitives for execution profiling;

 * many tools for accessing the BRICO semantic knowledge base;
 * an extensible generic pathname facility (`gpath`) for working with a range of file-like data repositories (including S3, Dropbox, in-memory filesystems, zip files, and web resources);
 * a facility for checking and generating JWTs (Javascript Web Tokens) including both symmetric and asymmetric (public key) signatures;
 * various facilities for transforming objects to and from JSON (JavaScript Object Notation);

-* modules for advanced parsing of times and numbers;
+* modules for advanced parsing and rendering of times and numbers;
 * a lightweight implementation of records (`ezrecords`);
 * facilities for fine-grained logging of program activity;

-* a simple syntaxing/compilation engine for speeding up FramerD scripts by 5-10x;

 * various caching facilities for improving performance against resource-intensive functions or services;
 * support for OAuth2 authorization and API access;
 * HTTP access to CouchDB databases and RSS feeds;
 * facilities for integrating with SOAP-based web services;

-* interfaces to the APIs for Facebook, Gravatar, OpenLibrary, LibraryThing, Twilio (SMS), PayPal, and others;
+* interfaces to the APIs for Facebook, Gravatar, OpenLibrary, LibraryThing, Twilio (SMS), PayPal, and others.